alexgyori/checkstyle/README.md

-This is a fork of checkstyle.
+This is a fork of checkstyle

 [![][travis img]][travis]
 [![][appveyor img]][appveyor]